 In the 1990s, Jonathan was a finalist (under a pseudonym) in the prestigious PEN Imitation Hemingway Competition, and his zany prose appeared in advertisements promoting records by the Rolling Stones, David Bowie, Frank Sinatra, and other major artists.
 His work has been used by celebrated entertainer Steve Allen and popular one-panel The Family Circus.
 A prolific composer and lyricist, he was the founder and linchpin of indie-pop musical legends the Silly Pillows, whose recordings have been acclaimed by aficionados around the world, reissued by a major label in Japan, and praised by MTV and the Village Voice.

 Writing under the name Jeremy Edwards, Jonathan has also earned recognition as a well-regarded and widely published author of witty, sensuous erotic literature.
-His publication credits under the Edwards name include two erotocomedic novels and well over one hundred short stories, with his work appearing in volumes published by Cleis Press, HarperCollins UK, Penguin, Running Press, Seal Press, and Simon & Schuster.
+His publication credits under the Edwards name include two erotocomedic novels (one of which won an Independent Publisher Book Award) and well over one hundred short stories, with his work appearing in volumes published by Cleis Press, HarperCollins UK, Penguin, Running Press, Seal Press, and Simon & Schuster.